19 Nov 2019

 By Kenneth Blanchard and Spencer Johnson

-Whether you “manage” people or not, people will always come to you for advice, needs, wants, questions, interruptions, et al. Read this insightful little book on how to properly “manage” all the people who come your way.
+Whether you “manage” people or not, people will always come to you for advice, needs, wants, questions, interruptions, et al. Read this insightful little book to learn how to help others realize their full potential.

 By Sam Walton

 There’s a reason Jeff Bezos makes this a required reading for his execs.
 Work is work-don’t forget it.
 And that’s a beautiful thing.
 Enjoy every moment of it because it’s where you’ll find the most meaning.

 From this, you’ll learn the lure and madness of leadership.
 The story may not hold up well for an adult.
 However, seeing the power structure and struggle will help you understand what motivates people.